 The most obvious issue when using white LEDs is that they are somewhat poorly matched.
-As an example, a typical white LED specification for forward voltage, Vf, at 20mA may read 3.0V minimum, 3.5V typical, and 4.0V maximum.
-Obviously, a constant voltage source is not the solution.
-Although the recommend means of achieving matched brightness is to drive each LED with the same amount of current, this can be expensive; therefore, most applications simply use a fixed bias voltage and ballast resistors, as seen in Figure 1.
+As an example, a white LED's specification for forward voltage (Vf at 20mA) may read 3.0V minimum, 3.5V typical, and 4.0V maximum.
+Obviously, a constant voltage source is not the solution since the current will vary widely from unit to unit at a given voltage.
+The recommend means of achieving matched brightness is to drive each LED with the same amount of current, but this can be expensive.
+Most applications simply use a fixed bias voltage and ballast resistors, as seen in Figure 1.

 Figure 1.
-Most applications simply use a fixed bias voltage (5V in this case) and ballast resistors (75 Ω in this case) to achieve approximate white LED brightness matching.
+Most applications simply use a fixed bias voltage (5V in this case) and ballast resistors (75 $\Omega$ in this case) to achieve approximate white LED brightness matching.

-When designing a circuit like Figure 1, usually fairly good brightness matching is achieved.
+A circuit like Figure 1 usually achieves fairly good brightness matching.
 However, as most people involved with mass production know, products coming off an assembly line one after the other exhibit fairly uniform characteristics, but over the course of production, there may be substantial lot-to-lot variation.
 This, of course, applies to the white LEDs.
 Typically a production headache ensues wherein each new batch of LEDs needs to be characterized and a different ballast resistor value chosen.
 If multiple white LED suppliers are used, the problem is further exacerbated.
-To demonstrate this, three white LEDs from each of three manufacturers were purchased and tested using the circuit of Figure 1.
+To demonstrate this, three white LEDs from each of three manufacturers where purchased and tested using the circuit of Figure 1.
 Brand A was purchased from the leading white LED manufacturer, and the LEDs arrived in a small plastic bag.
-Brand B was purchased from the second leading white LED manufacturer, and the LEDs arrived on tape.
+Brand B was purchased from the 2nd leading white LED manufacturer, and the LEDs arrived on tape.
 Brand C, from a smaller manufacturer, was purchased at a local electronics store, and the LEDs were individually packaged.
 The results are tabulated in Table 1.

+Table 1.
 To evaluate the manufacturability of the circuit of Figure 1, three white LEDs from each of three manufacturers where purchased and the LED currents measured.
 Note that brand-to-brand matching is poor, as seen by the 3.27mA standard deviation of the averages.